 EMMETT TILL PROJECT

 The Emmett Till Project (ETP) is a digital platform commemorating the murder and trial of Emmett Louis Till that helped spark the Civil Rights Movement.

 Launched for the occasion of the 60th anniversary of this landmark moment in American history, ETP is curated as an aggregate for unpacking this historical case and highlighting its connection with contemporary inequalities concerning race and the criminalization of Black youth in America.

 The goals of the project are to:

-(1) Curate a digital narrative of this case utilizing the he Schomburg Center for Research in Black Culture’s research Collection
+(1) Curate a digital narrative of Till’s case utilizing the Schomburg Center for Research in Black Culture’s research Collection

-(2) Create an interdisciplinary approach to explore this case through podcasts, literature, archival materials, film and digital programming via social media outlets
+(2) Create an interdisciplinary approach to explore the case through podcasts, literature, archival materials, film and digital programming

 (3) Provide a historical framework that contextualizes the landscape or racial, political and legal injustices in the United States as a resource for today’s generation of youth organizers, activists and creative communities